 Greater South River City in Austin in Travis County, Texas — The American South (West South Central)

 Topics.
-This historical marker is listed in this topic list: Science & Medicine.
-A significant historical month for this entry is May 1892.
+This historical marker is listed in this topic list: Notable Buildings.
+A significant historical year for this entry is 1935.

 Location.
 30° 14.466′ N, 97° 44.63′ W. Marker is in Austin, Texas, in Travis Touch for map.
 Marker is at or near this postal address: 906 Mariposa Drive, Austin TX 78704, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Reuter House (about 300 feet away, measured in a direct line); Texas Dental Association (approx. 0.3 miles away); Walter Tips House (approx. 0.6 miles away); Robert S. Stanley House (approx. 0.7 miles away); Ollie O. Norwood Estate (approx. 0.7 miles away); Ward Memorial United Methodist Church (approx. ¾ mile away); The Academy (approx. ¾ mile away); Texas School for the Deaf (approx. one mile away).
 Touch for a list and map of all markers in Austin.

 Regarding Walter and Mae Simms House.
 The property is listed in the National Register of Historic Places.

 Credits.
 This page was last revised on February 1, 2023.
 It was originally submitted on April 5, 2010, by Keith Peterson of Cedar Park, Texas.
 This page has been viewed 1,159 times since then and 64 times this year.
 Photos: 1, 2. submitted on April 5, 2010, by Keith Peterson of Cedar Park, Texas. • Bill Pfingsten was the editor who published this page.